 Business travel at Lund University

 A large part of the university's climate-affecting emissions comes from business travel.
-Read more on this page about how the university works with travel regulations and goals for business trips.
+Read more on this page about how the university works with travel guidelines and goals for business trips.

-- Regulations for business travel at Lund University (PDF 45 kB)
+- Guidelines for Business Travel at Lund University (PDF)

 - Business travel at Lund University – staff.lu.se